 - We are sending people in mission through Antioch, which provides opportunities for North Americans to share their gifts in service as they broaden their own understanding of the issues that face our brothers and sisters throughout the world.

 - We are serving people through our Moravian Volunteer Response—continuing to provide disaster relief, as well as work crews for specific projects.

-- We are working with our Partner Provinces to promote leadership development and sustainable churches that continue to share the gospel to the unreached.
+- We are working with our global partners to promote leadership development and sustainable churches that continue to share the gospel to the unreached.